Kidney Infection (cont.)

-Common sources of bacteria invading the urinary system are the vagina, anus, and skin.
-Because of the shorter length of urethra in women, urine infection is more common in women compared to men.
+Common sources of bacteria that enter the urinary system are the vagina, anus, and skin.
+Because of the shorter length of the urethra in women, urinary tract infections are more common in women compared to men.
 There are some factors that may predispose people to urinary tract infections.

-Sexual intercourse may increase the risk of urine infection in women.
+Sexual intercourse may increase the risk of urinary tract infections in women.
 Kidney infection may be facilitated by the introduction of bacteria from outside (vagina) to the urinary system through the urethra.

 Kidney stones are another factor that may increase the likelihood of urinary tract infection.
 Stones can cause partial or complete obstruction to the flow of urine from the kidneys and ureters.
 This obstruction may act as a focus of infection in the urinary system, leading to urinary tract infections.